fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

 3. Create Character
    1. take in input
       1. name
-      2. class
+      2. charClass
+         1. radio button
+   2. In sails, you use the blueprint,
+      1. POST to /characters
 4. Optimize Character
    1. take in character input
       1. character should be stored in db
       2. without gear
    2. result should be character geared
 5. Send final Character
+   1. finalize character route
-   1. post the character
+   2. post the character

 ### Part 4 Mongo
 - Setup Mongo